 csgo market crash

-If anyone isn’t familiar with CSGO, it is an FPS game, and more importantly, it has a market where users can sell unboxed skins for weapons.
-The “unboxing” here comes from dropped cases while playing the game, which you have to pay $2.50 to unlock.
+I have played “CSGO” since middle school and have always liked the skins they had in the game.
+If anyone isn’t familiar with CSGO, it is an “FPS” game, and more importantly, it has a market where users can sell skins for money.

-A user could then go around and sell that skin on a marketplace at whatever price another person was willing to pay.
+A user could then go around and sell the skin on a marketplace at whatever price another person was willing to pay.
 The price reflects how much the user valued a certain skin, which is a combination of psychological/social factors + “rarity”.
-Which is no different than the pricing of artworks or NFTs, although in this, there is some “utility” from them being “playskins”.
+Pricing skins is no different than the pricing of artworks or NFTs.
+It could be said they have some “utility” from them being “playskins”.

 So how did the market crash?